 Being able to work closely with the cutting-edge technology which supports the fundamental research carried out at CERN is both intellectually challenging and hugely rewarding.
 I particularly enjoy gaining a broad view of the latest developments across many technology areas which you do not experience from the very narrow and focussed approach necessary in academia.

 Flight Club Darts

-Since the founders, best friends Paul Barham and Steve Moore, dreamt up the idea in 2012, they’ve gone from strength to strength, opening two London venues in under two years with another about to open in Chicago, America.
-Gone are the days of dated and dull pub darts and having to calculate your own scores; Flight Club uses patent-protected real-time scoring (created by an actual rocket scientist!) combined with awesome animated games to take “Social Darts”® into the 21st century.
+Since the founders, best friends Paul Barham and Steve Moore, dreamt up the Social Darts® concept in 2012, the public has been reaping the benefits.
+Gone are the days of dated and dull pub darts and having to calculate your own scores; Flight Club® uses patent-protected real-time scoring (created by an actual rocket scientist!) combined with awesome animated games to take “Social Darts”® into the 21st century.
 Add to that beautifully designed interiors, amazing food and drink and super friendly service, it’s easy to see how they’ve done so well and already won so many awards, including the “Innovative Business of the Year” at the 2017 Startups Awards and Amazon’s ‘Growing Business of the Year: Smaller Business’ award, to name but a few.

 As their IP advisors, it’s been great to see their concepts become reality.
 And with their Shoreditch Flight Club® venue only minutes away from our office, we get to experience and be part of their success week on week, which gives us enormous pride.
 The lockdown has been unkind to businesses like Flight Club® and Electric Shuffle® but they have shown tremendous resilience.
 Behind the scenes, they have even been keeping their gaming computers busy by joining programs such as the folding@home distributed computing project, which is helping scientists to develop new therapeutics for diseases including Covid-19.